 In 2015 for the first time, the series collected pre-owned clothing, which was donated to the Loaves & Fishes charity in New Milford, which in return provided \$60 to the series.
 A similar event was held from 2016-2018.
 In June 2014, the series contributed \$100 to Roxbury's Joey Fund and through the years, the runners have made similar donations to organizations related to victims of the 2015 and 2017 house fires in Roxbury, the 9/11 attacks, Hurricane Katrina and the earthquake in Haiti.

 The series also held a fund-raiser called Seussical The Musical in March 2016 that collected \$250 for the theater production at Shepaug Valley High School.
 The runners also combined with the Minor Memorial Library in June 2016 for Exercise Your Mind, a combined run/walk that promoted awareness about the library's summer reading program.
 The series held a MidSummer Championship race at the library in 2017, raising \$170 for the facility.
 The runners had entry fees at a race in May 2017 for the CT Challenge bike event, which helped provide money for cancer research.
 In August 2017 they held a 6.2-mile run to raise money for the Roxbury Recreation Commission.
 It generated \$200.

 Brian Vanderheiden, who has run in the series for more than a decade, organized a run from Roxbury to Newtown in December 2012 to honor the 26 victims of the shootings at the Sandy Hook Elementary School.
-Since 2011 the runners have held an annual holiday party.
-Since 2015 the event has been held in the Ed Went Room at the Roxbury Town Hall.

 The series started on July 2, 1977 at the Booth Free Elementary School under the direction of Dr. William Burley, a Roxbury resident who was then an elementary school principal in New Milford.
 It was held over eight Saturdays in July and August.
 It started to expand in the mid-1980s under head director Larry Kershnar, who also lived in Roxbury.
 It expanded in the mid-1980's to 40 races, which are held from the third week in February to early December.
 The current schedule of 39 races goes from early March to early December.
 Shortly after the series moved to the Everett Hurlburt Community Park on Apr.
 7, 1990, the runners purchased a sign that was posted near the entrance and then in 2009 paid to trim the weeds around the sign and re-painted it.

-Since 2011, the runners have sponsored a holiday party, which since 2015 has been held in the Ed Went Room at the Roxbury Town Hall.
+Since 2011, the runners have sponsored a holiday party in most of the years.